issamelmakhfi/issamelmakhfi/README.md

 - 👨🏽‍💻 I’m currently just a learner.

-- 🌱 I’m currently learning JavaScript and Flutter.
+- 🌱 I’m currently learning Penetration tester and Python.
 <!--- 🤔 I’m looking for help for my future MERN projects.-->

-- 💬 Ask me about anything related to C, HTML, CSS.(After googling it 😜😌)
+- 💬 Ask me about anything related to C. (After googling it 😜😌)

 - 🎿 Hobbies other than coding : Reading blogs or about History , Playing Pool , Playing games.